Oliver's Cornwall

 Copper Trail Around Bodmin Moor, created by moorland expert Mark Camp 60 miles

-Penwith Round Circular addition to the Land's End Trail, starts Trencrom Hill, finishes Penzance 38 miles
+Penwith Round Circular extension to the Land's End Trail, starts on Trencrom Hill, finishes in Penzance 38 miles

 Homes